microsoftgraph/microsoft-graph-toolkit/docs/components/people.md

 ### `default` (or when no value is provided)

 The default template replaces the entire component with your own.
-The `people` are passed to the templates as data context
+The `people` array is passed to the template as data context

 ### `no-data`